-- 1. If for any reason approved by the College it appears that it will be impracticable for the Warden to perform the duties of his or her office for a limited period of time the Warden and Fellows shall have power to appoint any person or two or more persons in succession as Acting Warden or Acting Wardens respectively to act in place of the Warden during such period. - 2.
-No person shall be appointed Acting Warden except with the consent of the Warden and by the votes of not less than two-thirds of those present and voting at the time of appointment. - 3.
-Any person appointed Acting Warden if not a Fellow at the time of his or her appointment or if a Fellow who would retire from his or her Fellowship during his or her tenure of office as Acting Warden shall by virtue of such tenure be or continue to be a Fellow under this Statute. - 4.
+1. If the Warden is appointed Vice-Chancellor of the University or if for any other reason approved by the College it appears that it will be impracticable for him to perform the duties of his office for a limited period of time the Warden and Fellows shall have power to appoint any person or two or more persons in succession as Acting Warden or Acting Wardens respectively to act in place of the Warden during such period.

+- 2. No person shall be appointed Acting Warden except with the consent of the Warden and by the votes of not less than two-thirds of those present and voting at the time of appointment. - 3.
+Any person appointed Acting Warden if not a Fellow at the time of his appointment or if a Fellow who would retire from his Fellowship during his tenure of office as Acting Warden shall by virtue of his tenure of that office be or continue to be a Fellow under this Statute. - 4.
 If the Warden shall die or retire or the Wardenship shall otherwise become vacant during the tenure of office of an Acting Warden the Acting Wardenship shall terminate forthwith. - 5.
-During the tenure of office of an Acting Warden the Warden shall remain the Head of the College and shall continue to take precedence over all members thereof and shall continue to enjoy such rights and privileges, perform such duties, exercise such powers, and receive such emoluments (if any) as may be expressly reserved to him or her but save as aforesaid the Warden shall not enjoy the rights and privileges or perform the duties or exercise the powers or receive the emoluments of the office of Warden and the Acting Warden shall perform the said duties and exercise the said powers in all respects as if he or she were Warden and the power of the Acting Warden shall extend to all the acts which the Warden is by these Statutes authorized or directed to do. - 6.
+During the tenure of office of an Acting Warden the Warden shall remain the Head of the College and shall continue to take precedence over all members thereof and shall continue to enjoy such rights and privileges, perform such duties, exercise such powers, and receive such emoluments (if any) as may be expressly reserved to him but save as aforesaid the Warden shall not enjoy the rights and privileges or perform the duties or exercise the powers or receive the emoluments of the office of Warden and the Acting Warden shall perform the said duties and exercise the said powers in all respects as if he were Warden and the power of the Acting Warden shall extend to all the acts which the Warden is by these Statutes authorized or directed to do. - 6.
 The mode of appointment, period and conditions of tenure of office, rights, privileges, duties, powers and emoluments of any Acting Warden, and the rights, privileges, duties, powers and emoluments expressly reserved to the Warden during any Acting Wardenship shall be such as the Warden and Fellows may consistently with the foregoing provisions of this Statute from time to time with the consent of the Warden determine.